20.06.2019: Updated to cover changes in version 2.2

 In order to change the selected layer, use a double click onto one of the layer titles in the multiview.
 Alternatively you may also use the shortcut ⌘ + 2 to select the second layer.
 Replace the number with any other number to select the respective layer.

 There is one program output.
 It is rendered to the window with the title ‘Output’.
 Use this window to get the program output onto a connected projector.
-Move the window onto that area of your desktop that does show on the projector.
-Afterwards, use the menu ‘Window’ > ‘Output (Fullscreen)’ to maximize it.
+Chose the entry for your projector from the menu at ‘Window’ > ‘Output on device’.
 From now on you have full control over the projector image through Stagehand Live.
+In case you want to move the output back into a window, chose ‘Window’ > ‘Output as window’.

 You lost the window ‘Output’